fleetdm/fleet/handbook/marketing/README.md

 - Personalize your magic link page with a customized header or message if you'd like.
 - Continue on to "Review" and "Create MagicLink"

-##### Direct send
-This is a great option to send when we already have the name, address, and email address of the person we are sending an item to.
+**Direct send**: This is a great option to send when we already have the name, address, and email address of the person we are sending an item to.

 - Log in to [Postal](https://app.postal.io/items/postals) and make sure "Approved items" is checked in the top left.
 - For approved items, hover over the item that you would like to send and click the paper airplane icon.